Testing-Game-SAD-2023/T4-G15/README.md

 # SAD-Project-T4 Introduction

-Repository for the Software Architecture Design (SAD) course project: Testing Game.
+Repository for the Software Architecture Design (SAD) course project.

 Our progress and current iteration objectives can be seen [here](https://trello.com/b/fC4JYB2y/task-4) on our trello board for the project.